TRANSITION COACH 4 ATHLETES

 - Creating a TEAM that works for you

 The content of each week is tailored to meet the specific needs of each athlete.
 This is not a one size fits all program.

 Tina Samara is a Transition Coach helping athletes globally navigate the often challenging world of college sports.
 She played professional tennis and represented Norway in the Federation Cup from 1996 - 1998.
 In addition, she also turned semi-pro in golf, therefore understanding what is required to compete on a world stage.
 On the WTA tour, she reached a career-high ranking of 223 in doubles and played in the US Open Singles in 1994 and 1995.
 During her US College playing days, she won three NCAA National Team Championships and was the #1 ranked NCAA doubles team for the University of Georgia in 1995.

 Following her sporting achievements, Tina went on to coach Division 1 women's college tennis for 11 years and was known for her practical, empathetic and direct approach to the holistic development of both the person and the athlete.
 Currently, she is also helping athletes globally from all sports find US College Scholarships.
 Tina privately coaches and mentors athletes during transition periods helping them to pursue their sporting goals and dreams.Join TC4A Facebook Community

-Lauren Chypyha, 4th winningest player at the University of Wisconsin-Madison and current Law Student.
+Lauren Chypyha, 4th winningest player at the University of Wisconsin-Madison and Law School Graduate.

 “I had the opportunity to play for Tina during my time as a D1 college athlete, and I am so grateful for everything I have learned from her.
 Her experience as a high-performance player gave her great insight as a coach and as a mentor off the court.